ashyrbaew/csv_to_db/README.md

 ### Starting Project at Production server, follow below steps:
+* copy/rename and update .env_sample file into project root dir as .env, with same folder as settings.py, by default it is set up for Production environment
 * It will automatically imports test_data.csv file into postgres db
 * Automaticllay creates user admin, with password admin, so, you can open djangos built-in admin panel and login with above user/pass to check